awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

 ------

-   If you created a custom S3 bucket policy for your service role, run the following command to enable SSM Agent to access the buckets you specified in the policy\.
+   If you created a custom S3 bucket policy for your service role, run the following command to enable AWS Systems Manager SSM Agent to access the buckets you specified in the policy\.
 Replace *account\-id* and *my\-bucket\-policy\-name* with your AWS account ID and your bucket name\.

 ------
 #### [ Linux & macOS ]